Words Words Words

-Words Words Words refers to both a stand-up comedy routine and the derivative album by American comedian Bo Burnham.
+Words Words Words refers to both a stand-up comedy routine and the second album by American comedian Bo Burnham.
 The live performance debuted at the Boston House of Blues on May 21, 2010, and the album is derived from a special live performance of the same set at Carolines on Broadway on June 30, 2010.
 In addition to the Carolines performance, the album has two studio singles, "Words, Words, Words" and "Oh Bo".

 The House of Blues debut performance and the Carolines on Broadway performances were released on DVD and MP3/CD, respectively, with the constituent material from the set being generally well received.
 The album alone charted on four separate Billboard charts, topping out at number one on the Billboard Comedy chart.

+Synopsis

+Bo steps out on stage to a round of applause and thanks the audience.
+He performs a “heigh-ho” call-and-response with the audience, then likens the circumstance to Nazi chants.
+He sings “What’s Funny”, which warns that the show will be highly offensive, before the song delves into the nature of comedy and criticisms of stand-up tropes, with Bo repeatedly and maniachly complaining about his apparent ex-wife, radical feminism, life problems, and sexual frustration.

+Bo performs some traditional stand-up about various contentious topics—an ex-girlfriend with a dead mother, realism and the symmetry of life, racial politics, denying homeless people change, and ‘yo mama’ jokes.
+He then professes that women are always right and sings “Men & Women”, which repeatedly insults men while praising women.
+The stand-up continues, with Bo discussing his success and history as a ‘young comedian’ and reenacting absurd scenes from various shows he has performed in, though he admits none of them are real.
+Bo sings “Ironic” about comedic paradoxes, before telling more rapid-fire jokes about the meaning of art and the questionable morals of Disney, but is interrupted by insistent sexual harassment from hecklers in the audience.
+He raps “Words Words Words”, consisting of contentious wordplay, then initiates a group prayer with the audience which mocks Christianity.
+Bo jokes about starvation in Sub-Saharan Africa, then tells the audience that he is going to read some original introspective haikus before going back to comedy—which all end up being unserious with crude punchlines.